Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

                     This page is a [stub][wikipedia-stubs].
                     You can help by [expanding it][contributing]

-    === "Nightly"
+    === ":octicons-moon-24: Nightly"
         !!! danger "Nightly version"
-            Nightly/latest versions are not always stable.
+            Nightly versions are not always stable.
             They may contain bugs or other issues that could cause problems.<br>
             If you run into issues,
             you can follow the "Stable" instructions again to roll back to a stable version.

-        Nightly (or "latest") versions are built from the latest commit on the main branch of every JET package's git repository.
+        Nightly (or more often called "latest") versions are built from the latest commit on the main branch of every JET package's git repository.
         These will be bleeding-edge versions,
         and include the latest features
-        as well as potentially breaking changes.
+        as well as potentially breaking changes
+        or bugs that have not been fixed yet.

-        To install the latest versions of individual packages, you must do so separately.<br>
+        To install the latest versions of individual packages, you must install each separately.<br>
+        Be extremely mindful of the web of dependencies if you're doing this.

         A list of all package repositories can be found [here][vsjet-python-repositories].

         === ":fontawesome-brands-windows: Windows"
-            1. If you want to install the nightly version, you can use the following command:
+            3. If you want to install the nightly version, you can use the following command:

             ```bash